Environmental Management

 SHINKO ELECTRONICS (MALAYSIA) SDN.
 BHD.

-Certification body Bureau Veritas Quality International
+Certification body Bureau Veritas Certification Holding SAS – UK Branch

-Registration number MY008657
+Registration number MY010519

 Date of registration October 18, 2000